OfficeDev/office-js-docs-pr.pt-br/docs/quickstarts/sso-quickstart-customize.md

     </section>
     ```

-5. Em **./src/taskpane/taskpane.html**, localize e substitua as duas ocorrências da cadeia de caracteres `Get My User Profile Information` pela cadeia de caracteres `Read my OneDrive for Business` .
+5. In **./src/taskpane/taskpane.html**, find and replace both occurrences of the string `Get My User Profile Information` with the string `Read my OneDrive for Business` .

     ```html
     <li class="ms-ListItem">